The fun (or should I have said unsettling) thing about paradigm shifts is that it’s hard to tell when they’re happening.

 College students now rank texting as the number one form of writing and cell phones as the top writing platform.

 Millennials think email is for old people.
-Students use it frequently to communicate with parents, professors and bosses.
+Students use it mainly to communicate with parents, professors and bosses.
 While they may use it, they don’t value it.

 I hardly need to say that email is the predominant form of communicating inside most companies.
 Indeed, it’s getting hard to remember when it wasn’t.
 But for today’s new employees, email as no less archaic than a Smith ‘Corona’ typewriter and carbon paper.
 (One positive thing about carbon paper – you couldn’t “reply to all” by mistake.
 You had to really want to, and it was a lot of work.)